When they had finished eating, Jesus said to Simon Peter, “Simon son of John, do you love me more than these?”

 Jesus said, “Feed my lambs.”

 But in spite of his denial, and all of his other failures, Jesus did not give up on him.
 He still had a job to do.
 Peter may have been broken.
-But he remained useful to Jesus.
-And, in the end, he overcame his failures and faithfully served the Lord till the end of his life.
+But he remained useful to Jesus, the healer of broken people.
+And in the end, he overcame his failures and faithfully served the Lord till the end of his life.